Old Louisville : GoToLouisville.com Official Travel Source

 DISCOVER

-For lovers of the Bard, check out Kentucky Shakespeare, presenters of one of the longest running free Shakespeare festivals in the country.
+For lovers of the Bard, check out Kentucky Shakespeare, presenters of one of the longest-running free Shakespeare festivals in the country.
+Each fall, they also offer a spooky ticketed event at their Old Louisville headquarters.
 Stop in and admire the architecture at the Louisville Free Public Library.
-At the Speed Art Museum, art lovers of all ages can see paintings and sculpture works from around the world.
-Kentucky’s oldest and largest museum hosts special events each month and includes an outdoor art park and piazza and the restaurant, Wiltshire at the Speed.
-History buffs will want to tour the Conrad-Caldwell House with its ornate stained glass and handcrafted woodwork, and take in the programming at the Filson Historical Society.
+At the Speed Art Museum, art lovers of all ages can see paintings and sculpture works worldwide.
+Kentucky’s oldest and largest art museum hosts monthly special events, including an outdoor art park and piazza.

 For families, a fun and educational option is the Gheens Science Hall & Rauch Planetarium located on the nearby University of Louisville campus.

-Old Louisville has its own Central Park, which also often functions as the center of community events.
-Also, check out Old Louisville’s walking tours with themes from architectural to ghostly.
+Louisville Memorial Auditorium offers rich history and architectural beauty while offering a variety of concerts and stage productions.
+Old Louisville has its own Central Park, which often functions as the center of community events.
+Also, check out Old Louisville’s various walking tours with themes from historical to architectural to ghostly, where you can see neighborhood landmarks like the “Pink Palace” and the Witches’ Tree.

 Featured Attractions & Things to Do